 The first edition of this book, The Gwozdz Family Tree, by Peter Gwozdz, 1999, is available on microfilm through local LDS libraries, film number 1425472.
 The last update version that I distributed to family members was 18 Nov 2001.

 Second Edition.
 This web version is the status of the update on 10 November 2006.
-The book is currently being edited, for the second edition.
-It’s not finished, but there has been plenty of new information added during the past few years.
+The book is currently being edited, for the 2017 edition.
+It’s not finished, but there has been plenty of new information added during the past decade.

 Genealogy Data Base.
 The following 7 files are results of my genealogy research.
 You need a data base program for these files; “ged” is a standard genealogy format.
 I submitted these to the LDS web site.
 All these data are already indexed on line at the LDS site.
 If you know how, you can download my data from the LDS site.
 You can order the data from LDS on CD’s.
 Here are copies of my files.
 Living people are not on these files, except me and a few people who asked me to include their names.
 These data bases have ancestors, and descendants of ancestors.